 Wait.
 Once your application fee is processed, you will be sent an email from email@example.com within 1 – 3 business days which will include your 9 digit (10XXXXXXX) Carleton User ID number and further instructions on how to proceed with your application.

-No. The IT number is only valid for processing of your online application.
-Your Carleton User ID is 9 digits in the format of 10XXXXXXX and will be sent to you by email from email@example.com.
+No. The CAN is only valid for submitting your online application.
+Your Carleton User ID is 9 digits in the format of 10XXXXXXX and will be sent to you by email from firstname.lastname@example.org.
 You may wish to monitor your spam/junk folders for this email.
 You can expect to receive an email within 1-3 business days from the time your application fee has been processed.

 Wait.
 Once your fee payment has been processed, you will receive an email within 1 – 3 business days with further instructions on how to complete your application package via Carleton Central.
 Please be sure to check your junk mail or spam folders for this email.